 When you're shopping, why do you choose one brand over another?
 It it the design of the packaging?
 What the logo reminds you of?
 Because a friend mentioned it to you?

 Buying decisions are complex and personal, but there are ways to align your website design and marketing with the factors that influence your customers.
 At VIEO Design, we've repeatedly seen the psychology of color and influence make a big difference for our clients, and we've made those strategies a part of our unique approach.
+In fact, one of VIEO's owners has a degree in Psychology and this is a field that's near and dear to her heart!

 The Psychology of Color